jomic/cov-sim/README.md

 ```
 {
-    "type": "file", // A graph based on a file, simple file format
+    "type": "file_format_simple", // A graph based on a file, simple file format
     "file_name": /* The name of the file being used */
 }
 ```